Soude640/COMP6321-fall-2019/README.md

 # Credits and references

-Credit to Professor Andrew Delong at Concordia on lab exercises, course syllabus, project guideline, project paper template, midterm practices and solutions.
+Credit to Professor Andrew Delong at Concordia on lab exercises, course syllabus, project guideline, project paper template.

 Credit to book authors of Bishop textbook and supplementary readings.